managing pain

-However pain is essential for survival.
+Pain is essential for survival.
 Injuries are splinted by pain and swelling, giving them time to heal.
 Pain signals danger, motivates change and prevents further damage.
-If we ignore pain or use pain-killers to continue painful activities instead of fixing the causes, they can eventually get out of hand and even become incapacitating.
+If we ignore pain or use pain-killers to continue painful activities instead of fixing the causes, pain can eventually be incapacitating.

 pain medications

 Addictive pain medications lose their effectiveness after prolonged use.
-In the short term they add the distressing and painful ups and downs of withdrawal symptoms and accumulating side effects to the original pain.
-Add to that the stress of acquiring them, monitoring them and experimenting with doses and combinations as their effectiveness waxes and wanes.
+They add the ups and downs of distressing withdrawal symptoms and accumulating side effects to the original pain.
+Acquiring medications and experimenting with doses and combinations as their effectiveness waxes and wanes is stressful.
 A never-ending cycle of agony and relief, agony and relief.

-In the long term they gradually increase sensitivity to pain.
+In the long term most of them gradually increase the body’s sensitivity to pain.
 Ever increasing doses are needed to relieve pain as the body adjusts to them.
 Eventually the pain is no longer relieved without increasing dosage to the point of being incapacitating or life threatening and quitting is extremely distressing.
-Ever increasing sales are leaving a trail of illness and misery that has long since surpassed illegal heroin.
+Ever increasing sales are leaving a trail of illness and misery that has surpassed illegal heroin.

-Opioids are the new twenty first century gold mine for Big Pharma now they have got heroin and morphine-like substances past regulative authorities as medications.
-Eager prescribers (after a bit of ritual hand-wringing) use them to create long term loyal and dependent patients.
-Now they are on the gravy train.
+Opioids were a gold mine for Big Pharma when they got heroin and morphine-like substances past regulative authorities as medications.
+Eager prescribers (after a bit of ritual hand-wringing) use them to create long term loyal patients.
+They are on the gravy train.
+After decades the damage has become obvious and this is beginning to be more effectively questioned by regulators.

 experiencing the pain

-It is as if one gets used to the pain or the nervous system just can't keep up with the task of producing the pain signal for long stretches of time once it is no longer energised by fear or tension.
+It is as if one gets used to the pain or the nervous system can't maintain the pain signal once it is no longer energised by fear or tension.

 hypnosis